Featured Article

 While an electrician who's undergone a proper electrical training course and earned their qualifications would never make these kind of mistakes, unfortunately the industry is rife with unqualified individuals looking to make an easy bit of cash without any regard for their customer's safety (or even life).
 These cowboy builders commonly do poor electrical installation jobs, resulting in customers having to call out proper professionals to fix things.

-New research from Trade Skills 4 U has found the most common jobs electricians are called out to do after a cowboy builder or naive DIY enthusiast has done a poor job of it.
+New research from Trade Skills 4 U has found the most common jobs electricians are called out to do after a cowboy builder or a naive DIY enthusiast has done a poor job of it.
 Many of these shouldn't be taken lightly, as they can easily cause electric shocks that could result in death.
 Potentially fatal mistakes including drilling through wiring, repairing electrical appliances while they are still switched on and even cutting through power leads.

 With the most common jobs involving either light fittings (41%) and lighting circuits (29%), its no surprise that many naively believe they have the skills to complete such tasks without having done an electrical course.
 In fact, one fifth of the people sampled said that they will confidently attempt to install new lighting in their homes without any electrical training.
 One tenth said they'd do the same installing new wiring.